netdata/netdata/docs/category-overview-pages/accessing-netdata-dashboards.md

 * [Functions](https://github.com/netdata/netdata/blob/master/docs/cloud/netdata-functions.md)
 * [Events feed](https://github.com/netdata/netdata/blob/master/docs/cloud/insights/events-feed.md)

-> ⚠️ Some sections of the dashboard may require the user to be signed-in to Netdata Cloud or having the Agent claimed to Netdata Cloud for their full functionality.
+> ⚠️ Some sections of the dashboard, when accessed through the agent,  may require the user to be signed-in to Netdata Cloud or having the Agent claimed to Netdata Cloud for their full functionality.
 Examples include saving visualization settings on charts or custom dashboards, claiming the node to Netdata Cloud, or executing functions on an Agent.

 Documentation for previous Agent dashboard can still be found [here](https://github.com/netdata/netdata/blob/master/web/gui/README.md).